JATOS/JATOS_docs/docs/Run_your_study/Run-your-Study-with-Study-Links.md

 ![Study Links page screenshot](/img/v39x/study_links_3.png)

-Click on the "<span class="glyphicon glyphicon-chevron-right"></span>" button in the left of the batch row (red box) to expand the study link types (if it's not already expanded).
+Click on the "**▼**" button in the left of the batch row (red box) to expand the study link types (if it's not already expanded).

 ![Study Links page screenshot](/img/v39x/study_links_7.png)

-You can de-/activate a study link type by clicking in the checkboxes in the left of each row (red box).
-Decactived types cannot be used to run a study.
+You can de-/activate a study link type by clicking on the switch in the left of each row (red box).
+Deactivated types cannot be used to run a study.
 Always check before you send out study links that the corresponding types are activated.

 ### Personal type links: Personal Single or Personal Multiple

 ![Study Links page screenshot](/img/v39x/study_links_4.png)

-Personal type links can be either Single or Multiple.
+Personal type links can be either "Single" or "Multiple".
 You can find more details about them in the [Worker Types](Worker-Types.html) page, but the gist is that the links are meant to be handed to individual workers (hence _Personal_).
 Personal Single links can be used once, whereas Personal Multiple can be used many times.

-After clicking the Study Links button you get a new window where you can create and manage the study links of this type.
+After clicking the **Study Links** button you get a new window where you can create and manage the study links of this type.

 ![Study Links page screenshot](/img/v39x/study_links_11.png)

 1. This button creates one study link without a comment.
-This button is a shortcut to the 'New Study Links' button.
+This button is a shortcut to the "New Study Links" button.
 1. Lets you create several study links and lets you add a comment to them.
-The comment is only a hint for you that you can use to destinguish your study links.
+The comment is only a hint for you that you can use to distinguish your study links.
 You can create Personal type study links in bulk by changing the Amount value.
 1. This is the study code.
 [You can hand this to your workers](Run-your-Study-with-Study-Links.html#study-code--study-entry-page).
 1. This is your actual study link.
 Hand this to your workers.
 There are two links that can be toggled by a button: 1) [The 'Open Directly' link starts the study right away](Run-your-Study-with-Study-Links.html#start-directly-with-a-study-link).
 2) [The 'Confirm First' lets your worker confirm first with a button press](Run-your-Study-with-Study-Links.html#study-link--study-entry-page-for-confirmation).
 Use the <span class="glyphicon glyphicon-duplicate"></span> button to copy the link to the clipboard or <span class="glyphicon glyphicon-qrcode"></span> to get the QR code.
 1. Use this checkbox to de-/activate a single study link.
 A deactivated study link can not be used to start a study run (but an already started study run can continue to run).